 Local Agenda 21 is about involving local communities in drawing up action plans for the future based on issues which are considered important in working towards a sustainable environment.

 We aim to conserve and enhance the ecology and landscape character of the Borough.
 Managing and maintaining the broad range of biodiversity and actively protecting the best wildlife sites.
-The Council is already working with its many partners towards improving the environment.
+We are already working with many partners towards improving the environment.

-The Council deals with the inspection and care of the Council's tree stock, primarily on highways and parks and open spaces.
+We deal with the inspection and care of the council's tree stock, primarily on highways and parks and open spaces.

 Biodiversity is the whole range of living things, from the largest tree down to the smallest creature.
 It includes not only well known animals and flowering plants but also little known insects, mosses, lichens and fungi.